reemus-dev/gitnr/readme.md

 ## Contributing

 Open a PR or create an issue with any suggestions.
 Given this is my first Rust application, veterans will probably spot a lot of things that can be improved, refactored or removed.
 So feel free to open a PR or issue with any suggestions.

+---

+Improve your software dev skills by learning from my programming struggles at https://reemus.dev